15 Heart Attack Prevention Tips Every Woman Must Know

 Breast cancer gets all the press, but heart disease is the number one deadliest disease for women.
 Keeping the statistics in mind will encourage you to pursue a heart-healthy lifestyle regardless of your age: For white and Hispanic women 20 years of age and older, one-third will develop heart disease; for African American women of the same age, nearly half will be diagnosed with cardiovascular disease, Dr. Steinbaum points out.
 “Screening needs to begin early and regularly,” she says.

 You know smoking is bad for you, even if you’re a causal smoker.
 “Very light smoking” (defined as five or fewer cigarettes per day) is increasingly prevalent in young women, reports 2015 research in Preventing Chronic Diseases.
 This group was even likely to understand the health hazards that come from smoking.
 “Every time you inhale, you’re putting yourself at risk in the moment and long-term,” says Dr. Steinbaum.
-Make sure you know the warning signs for the 5 types of heart disease.
+Make sure you know the warning signs for the different types of heart disease.

 Watch your HDL